LAB02-Research/HASS.Agent/README.md

 If you're experiencing bugs, please set `EnableExtendedLogging` to `True` in **HASS.Agent.exe.config**.
 Restart HASS.Agent and wait for the bug to occur.
 Afterwards, please attach the relevant logfile from the **Logs** subfolder in your ticket.
 Note that if you only enable this option, nothing will get sent to Coderr.

 ----

+### Usage Summary

+Checklist to start using HASS.Agent:

+- Install and configure <a href="https://github.com/LAB02-Research/HASS.Agent-Notifier" target="_blank">HASS.Agent Notifier integration</a> if you want notifications
+- Open port 5115 (*default*) in your pc's firewall
+- Download & extract the <a href="https://github.com/LAB02-Research/HASS.Agent/releases/latest">latest .zip release</a>
+- Launch HASS.Agent.exe
+- Configure the parts you'll be using
+- Optionally set HASS.Agent to run as a scheduled task
+- Start adding Quick Actions, commands & sensors!

+Stuck? <a href="https://github.com/LAB02-Research/HASS.Agent/issues" target="_blank">Create a ticket</a>.

+---

 ### Credits and Licensing